collapsed-stacks/startups/questions/5373/project-going-for-years-not-good-enough-product-to-back-up-the-hype-salvage-o.md

 - tagged: `tech-company`, `equity`, `software`
 - score: 4

-<p>I am at a software startup where we all are college students and have
-not been working very hard outside of the school holidays.
+I am at a software startup where we all are college students and have not been working very hard outside of the school holidays.
 There are 11 people on the team but most barely dedicate time to the project, and of those only 4 of us are programmers.
-Of those 4, only two of us dedicate at least a couple hours a day to it.</p>
+Of those 4, only two of us dedicate at least a couple hours a day to it.

-<p>I have built about 60% of our software, am the one designing the
-technical part of it, and taught the devs that don't work so hard the basics.
-Yet I own only 15% equity because I joined two years after the project was started, and soon before we got 20k of funding from the government.</p>
+I have built about 60% of our software, am the one designing the technical part of it, and taught the devs that don't work so hard the basics.
+Yet I own only 15% equity because I joined two years after the project was started, and soon before we got 20k of funding from the government.

-<p>We are not paying any salaries nor making any revenue, and the
-financial plan only takes into account three salaries two years in.</p>
+We are not paying any salaries nor making any revenue, and the financial plan only takes into account three salaries two years in.

-<p>We have a half-baked website and mobile app, but the university is
-interested in good publicity so we have appeared several times in different media.
-Our web traffic is still very little though.</p>
+We have a half-baked website and mobile app, but the university is interested in good publicity so we have appeared several times in different media.
+Our web traffic is still very little though.

-<p>Everyone keeps saying the idea is great and it will work out, but I'm
-not so sure.
+Everyone keeps saying the idea is great and it will work out, but I'm not so sure.
 We are too unprofessional now.
 What do I do?
 Do we try to fix it?
 Should we let go most of these 11 people that barely do anything?
 But none of us gets paid and most do not own equity either.
 Or should I quit and find something else to do?
 I'm not really sure building web businesses is something I enjoy.
-Will I be seen badly in the future by potential employers or partners if I quit now?</p>
+Will I be seen badly in the future by potential employers or partners if I quit now?

 ## Answer 5377